segraef/graef.io/til/find-and-replace-with-a-newline-in-visual-studio-code/index.md

-# Find and replace with a newline in Visual Studi Code
+# Find and replace with a newline in Visual Studio Code

 {{< admonition tip "Today I learned" >}}